 Testing for return to England: It is now a legal requirement to have a PCR test in the 3 days before you start your journey to England.
 From 4am on 18 January 2021, if you do not present proof of a negative Coronavirus (COVID-19) test result, you may not be able to board to travel to England, and could be fined £500 on arrival into England.

 Lockdowns: From 5 January 2021 until lockdown ends, it is not possible to go on holiday abroad from England.
 We will not take bookings departing from England during any lockdown period.
+International travel is due to restart from 17 May 2021 under the new traffic light system.

 Is the Maldives Open to Tourists?